merliseclyde/BAS/cran-comments.md

 - fixed NOTE from checkRd `bas.lm.Rd:109`: Lost braces; missing escapes or markup?

-- fixed all WARNINGs related to error format mismatch of type
+- fixed all WARNINGs related to error format mismatch of type in C code

-Fixed issues #39, #56 and #61 reported on Github
+Fixed issues #39, #56, #61, #68, #69 reported on Github
 and unit tests added